jjazzboss/JJazzLab/core/README.md

 # core

-The JJazzLab core modules which makes the [JJazzLab Toolkit](https://github.com/jjazzboss/JJazzLabToolkit).
+The JJazzLab core modules which make the [JJazzLab Toolkit](https://github.com/jjazzboss/JJazzLabToolkit).